Secrets of the Spies recounts the true story of British double agent Kim Philby

 When is Secrets of the Spies on ITV?

-The first episode of Secrets of the Spies will air on ITV at 9pm.
+The next episode of Secrets of the Spies will air on ITV at 9pm on Tuesday 16 August.
 The remaining episodes will be broadcast at the same time weekly.

 All episodes are currently available to watch on Britbox now.